fifc/yos/docs/PXE Booting.md

 Intro goes here!

 ## Creating the PXE boot environment
-Now that BareMetal OS supports the Intel 8254x (Intel Pro/1000) Gigabit network chipset it is possible to set up a network environment in VirtualBox?
+Now that NuOS supports the Intel 8254x (Intel Pro/1000) Gigabit network chipset it is possible to set up a network environment in VirtualBox?

 In this example we will use a Linux VM with 2 NIC's.
 One on the regular network (set to bridged mode, eth0) and one set to private (Internal Network, eth1)